hdShang/arxiv-daily/docs/cs-CV/2025-08-25/papers/250817976v1-propose-and-rectify-a-forensics-driven-mllm-framework-for-image-mani.md

 ---
 layout: default
-title: Propose and Rectify: A Forensics-Driven MLLM Framework for Image Manipulation Localization
+title: "Propose and Rectify: A Forensics-Driven MLLM Framework for Image Manipulation Localization"
 ---

 # Propose and Rectify: A Forensics-Driven MLLM Framework for Image Manipulation Localization